Massage Therapy Career Facts Infographic

 When considering whether or not a career in Massage Therapy is right for you, it is important to look at the existing field to evaluate how you can succeed.
 With a diploma that certifies you to provide Massage Therapy to clients, you can go many different routes, depending on your personal preferences and strengths.
 Your options for career routes include becoming a Physical Therapist Aide, delivering treatment at conventions and sporting events as a Special Event Massage Therapist, traveling to fun places to provide treatments to vacationing clients as a Resort/Cruise Ship Massage Therapist, creating relaxing environments for your clients as a Spa Masseuse/Masseur, or even partnering with a hotel to provide treatment plans and healing care as a Hotel Massage Therapist.

 Regardless of the branch of Massage Therapy you choose, the broad selection of job opportunities within the field of Massage Therapy is sure to put you on the path to having an exciting and fulfilling career.

 Taking the First Steps

 Once you decide that a career in Massage Therapy is right for you, the first step is to earn a diploma that will give you the right to practice Massage Therapy on clients.
-At Fremont College, we offer a diploma program that only takes nine months to finish, putting you well on your way to starting your career in this field.
+At Fremont University, we offer a diploma program that only takes nine months to finish, putting you well on your way to starting your career in this field.
 Our Massage Therapy Diploma Program is not only efficient, but is also in-depth, offering updated methods of training as well as providing modern equipment and expert instructors that will come alongside you on your journey.
 To learn more about how to join our Massage Therapy Diploma Program, contact us today so that we can help you as you begin your career in Massage Therapy.